Grumpy actor Dabney Coleman dies at 92 - ExBulletin

 Coleman's obnoxious characters didn't translate as well to television, where he starred in a handful of network comedies.
 Although some became cult series, only one lasted more than two seasons, and some critics questioned whether a series featuring a main character without any redeeming qualities could attract a mass audience.

-Another was 1987's “The Slap Maxwell Story,” in which Coleman was a failed small-town sportswriter trying to save a faltering marriage while wooing a beautiful young journalist on the side.
+Another was 1987's “The Slap Maxwell Story,” in which Coleman was a failed small-town sportswriter trying to save a faltering marriage while wooing a beautiful young reporter on the side.

-Other failed attempts to find a mass television audience include “Apple Pie,” “Drexells Class” (in which he played an inside trader) and “Madman of the People,” another news show in which he appeared. confronted this time with his young boss. who was also his daughter.
+Other failed attempts to find a mass television audience included “Apple Pie,” “Drexell's Class” (in which he played an inside trader) and “Madman of the People,” another news show in which he appeared. confronted this time with his young boss, who was also his daughter.

 He fared best in a starring role in “The Guardian” (2001-2004), in which he played the father of a crooked lawyer.
 And he enjoyed the role of Principal Prickly in the Disney animated series “Recess” from 1997 to 2003.